-EOTSS (Executive Office of Technology Services and Security) engaged Velir to solve the challenge of creating a technology solution, governance model, and design framework that accommodate the priorities of these various groups, making this a complex and exciting project.
+EOTSS (Executive Office of Technology Services and Security) engaged Velir to solve the challenge of creating a technology solution, governance model, and design framework that accommodates the priorities of these various groups, making this a complex and exciting project.
 Two core philosophies were central to the effort: 1) a constituent-focused approach and 2) data-driven design decision-making.
 These guiding principles formed the basis for all activities and deliverables throughout the effort.

 "We worked closely with the Velir design team every step of the way.
-Whiteboard sessions at Velir’s space, design reviews at the EOTSS offices, sharing design files – we really functioned as a large, combined UX team."— harlan weber, director of design & service innovation, eotss digital services
+Whiteboard sessions at Velir’s space, design reviews at the EOTSS offices, sharing design files – we really functioned as a large, combined UX team."— harlan weber, director of design and service innovation, eotss digital services

 The primary purpose for the Mass.gov redesign was to provide, as comprehensively as possible, a “single face of government” to site visitors.
 Key business goals included: